cleftly/cleftly/docs/docs/library.md

 Cleftly will use album art from the audio file metadata or from a `cover.{png,jpg,gif}` in the same directory as the audio file, in the following order:

-- album art from a `cover.{png,jpg,gif}` in the same directory as the audio file
+- Album art from a `cover.{png,jpg,gif}` in the same directory as the audio file
-- album art from the audio file metadata
+- Album art from the audio file metadata

+## Animated Album Art

+You can provide an animated album art video with the name `anim.{mp4,webm,mov}` in the same directory as the audio file.

+This animated art will be shown in the album view and on the player.

 ### Caching